-Globally, the green bond market grew faster in 2019, with a record issuance volume of \$240 billion.
-EM green bond issuance increased by 20% to \$52 billion, bringing the overall market size to \$168 billion.
-China remained the largest EM issuer of green bonds; however, the market observed a stronger growth outside China in 2019.
-This recent growth can be attributed to increasing awareness and knowledge about green bonds among issuers and increasing demand for ESG products by investors.
+Globally, the green bond market grew at a faster rate in 2019 with a record issuance of US\$240 billion.
+EM green bond issuances rose 21 percent to U\$52 billion, bringing the amount outstanding to US\$168 billion.
+While China remains the largest EM issuer of green bonds, the market observed a stronger growth outside China in 2019.
+This can be attributed to both, increasing awareness and knowledge about green bonds among issuers and increasing demand for ESG products by investors.
+For the eventual economic recovery from the COVID-19 crisis, governments and issuers may see green bonds as a way of meeting environmental goals, building sustainable financial systems, and transitioning into a more balanced world economy.
+We may even see some pent-up supply beginning to emerge.